 The latest PSF call for projects focused on culture and empowering the future-builders of the region.
-The call was open 15 February – 31 March 2018.
+By the deadline 31 March 2018, 43 applications were received.

 Regional Identity is a long-term priority of CBSS aiming to develop and foster the concept of a belonging to the Baltic Sea Region through engagement, dialogue, people-to-people contacts, networks and multilevel governance.
 We would like to see projects that focus on either one or all of the following: culture, education, children and youth.